 The district processes complaints or reports of sexual harassment under Oregon Revised Statute (ORS) 342.700 et. al. and federal Title IX laws found in Title 34 C.F.R.
 Part 106.
 Individual complaints may require both of these procedures, and may involve additional complaint procedures.

 When information, a report or complaint regarding sexual harassment is received by the district, the district will review such information, report or complaint to determine which law applies and will follow the appropriate procedures.
-When the alleged conduct could meet both of the definitions in the ORS Chapter 342 and Title IX, both complaint procedures should be processed simultaneously (see GBN/JBA-AR(1) – Sexual Harassment Complaint Procedure).
-The district may also need to use other complaint procedures when the alleged complaint could meet the definitions for other complaint procedures .
+When the alleged conduct could meet both of the definitions in ORS Chapter 342 and Title IX, both complaint procedures should be processed simultaneously (see GBN/JBA-AR(1) - Sexual Harassment Complaint Procedure and GBN/JBA-AR(2) - Federal Law (Title IX) Sexual Harassment Complaint Procedure).
+The district may also need to use other complaint procedures when the alleged conduct could meet the definitions for other complaint procedures.

 OREGON DEFINITION AND PROCEDURES

 Sexual harassment of students, staff members or third parties shall include:

 1. A demand or request for sexual favors in exchange for benefits;

 2. Unwelcome conduct of a sexual nature that is physical, verbal or nonverbal and that: